I like the saying, “Failing to prepare is preparing to fail.”

 (Keep in mind that YOU still have to do the work, but I’m a big believer in action steps that gently push your comfort zone, instead of shatter it.)

-5. A social skills coach will ask you the right questions
+5. A interpersonal communication coach will ask you the right questions

 There are thousands of blogs and YouTube videos where you can find tactics to help you improve your social skills...